curiousAlIt/naomi_2_no_pii/naomi_2_vaad_no_pii.md

 ### January 22nd, 2022

-Thank you families Friedman, Maja+Oded Strauss, Guez, Adam Yaron and Flonia+Amit Adam for providing the 2022 building maintenance fees.
+Thank you families Friedman, Maja+Oded Strauss, Guez, Adam Yaron, Maya+Yaron Kanter and Flonia+Amit Adam for providing the 2022 building maintenance fees.
 Those who did not pay yet are invited to do so as soon as possible.

 Please note yesterday the cleaner did not come as he is in covid quarantine.